Sanó, Twins beat Brewers 8-2 to win season-opening series

 Pineda got out of a bases-loaded jam in the bottom half of the fifth by striking out Avisaíl García.

+“When there were runners on base or traffic or anything like that, he really dials it in,” Twins manager Rocco Baldelli said.
+“He finds a way to get through situations, finds a way to get a swing-and-a-miss or some weak contact.
+He just keeps pitching.”

-Minnesota broke the game open in the sixth with four runs off reliever Drew Rasmussen.
+Minnesota broke open the game in the sixth with four runs off Drew Rasmussen.
 Kepler hit a two-run single and Sanó followed with a two-run homer.

 The Twins benefited that inning from an error by first baseman Keston Hiura, whose high throw to second on a fielder’s choice pulled shortstop Luis Urías off the bag.